cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 prefix tree is a child of a previously traversed node, (2) the arithmetic sketch would detect double voting at every level of the prefix tree, and (3) the IDPF is extractable at the last level of the tree.
-However, the lack of extractability at intermediate levels may result in attacks on the robustness of certain applications.
+However, the lack of extractability at intermediate levels may result in attacks on the correctness of the computation in certain applications.

 Thus applications SHOULD NOT use prefix counts for intermediate levels for any purpose beyond computing the prefix tree for heavy hitters.